- Introduction to Balsamiq Wireframes for Desktop

 Note: Links may not work in the default Windows 8 or 10 PDF viewer.
 If this happens, you can download Adobe Acrobat or one of the many other free PDF viewers.

-To export to PDF select the Project > Export to PDF... menu command (shortcut: CTRL/CMD+P).
-Each mockup will be displayed on a separate page of a PDF document.
-The mockups will be in the same order as in the project, so arrange them in the order you'd like before exporting.
+To export to PDF select the File > Export to PDF... menu option (shortcut CTRL/⌘+P).
+Each wireframe will be displayed on a separate page of a PDF document.
+The wireframes will be in the same order as in the project, so arrange them in the order you'd like before exporting.

-You can choose to export all mockups or a subset, including any alternates you have created.
+You can choose to export all wireframes or a subset, including any alternates you have created.

 The PDF export options are shown here.